ebd622/fe-samples/routing/README.md

 ```

 ### L141 Configure the handling of query params
-In the previous example we
+In the previous example our query params are gone whenever we naviagate away from our single server component to the edit server component, for example.
+So we want to preserve them.

+There is a simple wat of doing so using the propery `queryParamsHandling`:

 [server.component.ts](https://github.com/ebd622/fe-samples/blob/master/routing/src/app/servers/server/server.component.ts)